cuba/IV/README.md

 $ brew install carthage
 ```

-To integrate PiuPiu into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate IV into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "cuba/IV"
 ```

-Run `carthage update` to build the framework and drag the built `PiuPiu.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `IV.framework` into your Xcode project.

 ## License

-PiuPiu is released under the MIT license.
+IV is released under the MIT license.
 [See LICENSE](https://github.com/cuba/IV/blob/master/LICENSE) for details